FortinetCloudCSE/AWS-FGT-201/content/2_moduletwo/23_awstipstricks.md

 - Upon login the Console Home page is displayed.
 - Use the **Search Box** at the top to search for services such as EC2, VPC, etc.
 - When results appear, **right-click** the service name to open the desired console in a new tab.
-  - Multiple tabs simplifies navigation when using multiple AWS services.
+  - Multiple tabs simplify navigation when using multiple AWS services.

 ![](image-awsconsole1.png)